bsatyavs/Pallisade-Wildfire/README.md

 # 🔥 Wildfire Building Damage Assessment using Machine Learning & GIS (Palisade Wildfire 2025)

 This repository presents a machine learning and GIS-integrated framework to classify building damage caused by the 2025 Palisade Wildfire in California.
 Using pre- and post-fire satellite imagery, terrain and wind data, and land cover classification, the project implements and compares multiple supervised models to predict building damage.
-The top-performing model (XGBoost) is deployed through an interactive Folium-based web map.
+The top-performing model (XGBoost) and Random Forest Models are deployed through an interactive Folium-based web map.

 ---